-When a customer disputes an order, and files a chargeback, the merchant has an opportunity to contest that dispute.
-If a merchant wishes to dispute the chargeback, and ultimately win, they’re required to participate in a series of predefined steps created by the card associations with the issuing and acquiring banks, who act as mediators between the customer and the merchant.
-(For a recap of the players in the payments ecosystem, like acquiring and issuing banks, payment processors etc., go here.)
+When a customer disputes an order and files a chargeback, the merchant has an opportunity to contest that dispute.
+In order to dispute a chargeback and ultimately win, a merchant needs to participate in a series of defined steps created by the card associations with the issuing and acquiring banks, who act as mediators between the customer and the merchant.
+(A list of players in the payments ecosystem, like acquiring and issuing banks, payment processors etc.)

-As consumer protections favor the customer, merchants often find themselves in an uphill battle to win the chargeback.
+As consumer protections favor the customer, merchants often find themselves in an uphill battle to win a chargeback dispute.
 In order to simply participate in challenging the chargeback, merchants must complete every stage of the process under increasingly tighter timeframes.

 The Chargeback Process

-After a merchant receives a chargeback notification and decides to contest, they can partake in up to 3 dispute types or cycles:
+After a merchant receives a chargeback notification and decides to contest it, they can initiate three dispute types or cycles:

 Basic flow of a chargeback

 All chargeback disputes begin when a cardholder files a dispute on a transaction with their issuing bank.
-(On average, a cardholder has between 45-180 days to dispute a charge depending on the card association, and is sometimes able to dispute a charge a year old if special circumstances are considered such as natural disasters or family emergencies.)
-The issuing bank then reviews the claim and determines its validity, which takes anywhere from 2-6 weeks.
+(On average, a cardholder has between 45-180 days to dispute a charge depending on the card association, and is sometimes able to dispute a year-old if special circumstances are considered such as natural disasters or family emergencies.)
+The issuing bank then reviews the claim and determines its validity, which takes anywhere from two to six weeks.
 Visa gives issuing banks up to 30 days to review.
-If valid, they then forward it to the merchant’s acquiring bank or payment processor, who notifies the merchant.
+If valid, they then forward the claim to the merchant’s acquiring bank or payment processor, who notifies the merchant.

 The merchant is simultaneously notified that they’ve received a dispute from the cardholders, and that the acquiring bank has debited funds from the merchant account to reimburse the cardholder for the transaction and to cover the fees for investigating the chargeback.
 (The reimbursement exists as a temporary credit for the cardholder and can be later transferred back to the merchant should they win the chargeback dispute.)